 The Security Review Team consists of the following additional offices:

 The security review will include a walk-through of the potential site to assess feasibility.
 In some instances, the walk-through may reveal changes necessary for the safety of those participating.
 Examples include identifying specific entry and egress points.
-If it is determined during the event review process that the venue is not suitable for the organization’s request, alternate sites may be required or the requested site deemed unsuitable and the event cancelled.
+If it is determined during the event review process that the venue is not suitable for the organization’s request, alternate sites may be required or the requested site deemed unsuitable and the event canceled.

 With effective communication between event organizers, demonstrators, and campus administration, disruptions can sometimes be avoided – or at least, can take place peacefully without any police intervention requiring force.
 When possible, Student Affairs staff and UWPD are open to meeting in advance with groups organizing events or those opposed to it with the intent to learn more about the issues at hand and suggest routes for resolution.
 Campus administration may also ask questions or propose adjustments that can facilitate the event while maintaining safety.
 Topics to be discussed concerning an event may include, but are not limited to:

-The goal of pre-event planning is to share any known information so that all parties are informed of campus expectations, options and responsibilities, and any possible consequences that could arise due to actions of protestors or demonstrators.
+The goal of pre-event planning is to share any known information so that all parties are informed of campus expectations, options and responsibilities, and any possible consequences that could arise due to the actions of protestors or demonstrators.
 Groups consulting with the University should not expect confidentiality about their plans.
 After the pre-event planning, the University can clarify what resources beyond the University’s normal provision are needed and the associated costs and payment for such costs may be required.

 Campus administration will communicate with affected members of the community about anticipated disruptions prior to the event as well as any safety concerns that arise during the protest or demonstration.
 This communication may occur through University online website announcements, campus email messages, audible announcements, and WiscAlerts (or other methods).